PatSteinfeld/SM-C215/README.md

 To run an experiment, simply run the relevant Python or R file.
 Before running, ensure that all necessary packages and libraries are installed.

 ## Contributors
-This repository was created by Pratyush Sivadasan.
+This repository was created by Pratyush Sivadasan